Welcome to GS1 Australia

 Generic term for a barcode or RFID tag; a means of physically affixing machine-readable data to a physical object.

-Retail checkout where barcodes are scanned.
+Refers to the retail checkout where barcodes are scanned.

 A printed test pattern used to determine the print gain mean and the range of print gain (press variance) as it relates to bar widths.
 It may also be used throughout the print run to indicate whether the anticipated range of print gain is experienced.